akshaybaisla2/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 Repository containing portfolio of data science projects completed by me for academic, self learning purposes.
-Presented in the form of ipynb,.py files and other file formats.
+Presented in the form of ipynb,.py files and other file formats according to dependencies and requiremnts of recpective project.

+Note: Data used in the projects (accessed under data directory) is for demonstration purposes only.

 # Contents
 - **Capstone Machine learning Projects**